Training neural networks with structured noise improves classification and generalization: Conclusions

 As neuroscientists become more convinced of the importance of sleep in memory consolidation \cite{creery_electrophysiological_2022, maingret_hippocampo-cortical_2016}, connections arise between unsupervised training algorithms on machines and synaptic plasticity processes that occur outside the wakeful hours \cite{crick_function_1983, girardeau_brain_2021, hinton_forward-forward_2022, hinton_unsupervised_1999}.
 In light of these remarks and the work presented in this article, one might conceive natural learning as a \textit{two-phase} process.
-During a first \textit{online} phase external stimuli are processed by the network through the standard training-with-noise algorithm.
+During a first \textit{online} phase, external stimuli are processed by the network through the standard TWN algorithm.
 One can imagine the stimuli to be maximally noisy versions of some unknown \textit{archetypes} embedded into the environment.
 As a consequence, training will shape a pure Hebbian landscape of attraction out of the retrieval regime.
 In a second \textit{offline} phase, the early formed network samples structured noisy neural configurations, still weakly correlated with the archetypes, from the landscape of attractors.
-Such states could be, for instance, lower saddles or stable fixed points of the neural dynamics.
-These neural configurations are then processed by the same kind of training-with-noise algorithm, and memory is consolidated by centering the unconscious archetypes in the middle of large basins of attraction.\\ In this context, the results contained in this work make progress on two fronts.
+Such states could be, for instance, stable fixed points of the neural dynamics.
+These neural configurations are then processed by the same kind of TWN algorithm, and memory is consolidated by centering the unconscious archetypes in the middle of large basins of attraction.\\ In this context, the results contained in this work make progress on two fronts.
 On one side, they shed light over the structure of noise that is optimal for learning in neural networks, helping to develop a finer theory behind the very empirical techniques of noise injection implemented in training deep networks \cite{drop, shorten_survey_2019, tomasini_how_2023, bonnasse-gahot_categorical_2022}.
 On the other side, they draw a connection between unsupervised, and thus more biologically relevant, learning processes and the supervised ones, from which most of the modern theory of neural networks derive.
-Hence, our results encourage an in-depth study of the noise, and its structure, used by the brain to effectively shape associative memory. \\ \\

 \onecolumngrid